 At the center of the room, there is a stage where a lively band of German musicians will be playing lively traditional music (every 30 minutes or so) and singing songs that will have you swinging your beer back and forth and cheering "ticky tocky ticky tocky, oi oi oi!" with your table mates!
 On the other side of the restaurant is a sprawling buffet that's loaded with traditional German fare.

 Plant-Based Options: On the buffet, you can enjoy mixed greens with mustard dressing, grape tomato salad, bean salad, cold beets, cold mushrooms, vegan split pea soup, pretzel rolls, roasted potatoes, green beans, and red cabbage.

 You can also order pork-free sauerkrout, Gardein beefless tips, beefless crumbles, and Gardein fishless filets.
 For dessert, you can get fresh pineapple and berry compote from the buffet and ask your server for Enjoy Life cookies.

 3 - California Grill (Best Fine Dining Restaurant)

-California Grill at the Contemporary Resort is our favorite fine dining signature restaurant (check out our recent dinner review) that we save for birthdays and special events.
+California Grill at the Contemporary Resort is our favorite fine-dining signature restaurant that we save for birthdays and special events.
 The food is fantastic, the view of the Magic Kingdom is stunning, and you can watch the fireworks while you eat or you can come back after dinner (keep your receipt!) and watch the fireworks from the observation deck!